Pullbacks of metric bundles and Cannon-Thurston maps: Abstract

 \section{Abstract}

 Metric (graph) bundles were defined by Mj and Sardar in \cite{pranab-mahan}.
-In this paper we introduce the notion of morphisms and pullbacks of metric (graph) bundles.
-Given a metric (graph) bundle $X$ over $B$ where $X$ and all the fibers are uniformly (Gromov) hyperbolic and nonelementary, and a Lipschitz qi embedding $i: A\map B$ we show that the pullback $i^{*}X$ is hyperbolic and the map $i^{*}: i^{*}X\map X$ admits a continuous boundary extension, i.e. a Cannon-Thurston (CT) map $\partial i^{*}:\partial( i^{*}X) \map \partial X$.
-As an application of our theorem we show that given a short exact sequence of nonelementary hyperbolic groups $1\map N\map G\stackrel{\pi}{\map} Q\map 1$ and a finitely generatted qi embedded subgroup $Q_1<Q$, $G_1:=\pi^{-1}(Q_1)$ is hyperbolic and the inclusion $G_1\map G$ admits a CT map $\partial G_1\map \partial G$.
+In this paper, we introduce the notion of morphisms and pullbacks of metric (graph) bundles.
+Given a metric (graph) bundle $X$ over $B$ where $X$ and all the fibers are uniformly (Gromov) hyperbolic and nonelementary, and a Lipschitz quasiisometric embedding $i: A\map B$ we show that the pullback $i^{*}X$ is hyperbolic and the map $i^{*}: i^{*}X\map X$ admits a continuous boundary extension, i.e. the Cannon-Thurston (CT) map $\partial i^{*}:\partial( i^{*}X) \map \partial X$.
+As an application of our theorem, we show that given a short exact sequence of nonelementary hyperbolic groups $1\map N\map G\stackrel{\pi}{\map} Q\map 1$ and a finitely generated quasiisometrically embedded subgroup $Q_1<Q$, $G_1:=\pi^{-1}(Q_1)$ is hyperbolic and the inclusion $G_1\map G$ admits the CT map $\partial G_1\map \partial G$.
 We then derive several interesting properties of the CT map.